The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/stats-and-materia.md

 ---
 title: WHM Stats and Materia
 ---
-# What substats does WHM want?
-What should I meld?
+# What Substats Does WHM Want?
+What Should I Meld?

 This priority applies to dungeon gear, prog gear, raid gear... **LITERALLY EVERYTHING**.